 And if you want to get serious about losing belly fat, join our 28 Day Weight Loss Challenge where all recipes and food plans are chosen to help reduce belly fat too.

-The Healthy Mummy help you with belly fat reduction
+Let The Healthy Mummy help you lose stomach fat

 Think of the challenge as the best value personal trainer, dietitian, meal planner, chef and motivational coach that you have access to every day – without the high cost and all created JUST FOR MUMS.